MilkJug1/OculusLinkLinux/README.md

 ![Discord Banner 3](https://discordapp.com/api/guilds/936065347218448415/widget.png?style=banner3)

-I finally got the Discord Sever up, its a bit barebones, but it will be a place for people to chat about the project, and also to discuss the project.
-An icon for the server is coming too.
+I finally got the Discord Sever up, its a bit barebones, as I have never hosted a discord server, but it will be a place for people to chat about the project, and also to discuss the project.

+### Branches
+In past iterations of this Readme, I talked about the multiple different branches each with their own codebase and whatnot.
+In this repo there are 4 different branches, each with their own different thing and also how up to date it is.

+The branch list goes as followed:

+`main` - The branch which will be the most stable, but can fluctate between codebases between the `rust` and `cpp` branch

+`cpp` - This project rewritten in C++, and also will function as a nightly branch.

+`rust` - As the name implies, this project just written in the rust programming language, OLfL was orginally going to be written in rust, though after thinking about it for a while, I didn't know if it was possible in Rust.
+I still have plans for it to be rewritten in rust, its just going to be when the first working c++ build is out to the public.

+`android` - Since of figuring out how the Qos(Quest OS) works, it may be required to have an android app in order to send the correct information to the OLfL desktop app, and the Quest.
+This is only for right now, and can change in the future.
+We wouldn't have to require an android app if we knew we didn't need root in order to send and receive certain things.

+> **Warning**
+> I may just make the android branch a entirely separate repo, in order to help with separating the code bases, and also make it easier to build